Tsokis/Vanilla-Javascript/README.md

 # Vanilla-Javascript
-Simple projects with pure javascript mostly focused on DOM manipulation.
+Projects with pure javascript mostly focused on DOM,AJAX manipulation.
+Feel free to contribute anything you want related to vanilla javascript or improve an existing project.
 #
 BookMarker is a bookmark application which saves the user input such as Site's Name and Site's Url on Local Storage and displays it back, on the html page.